A-hurdd/ops-reading-notes/lecture-overall-notes.md

 # Overall Lecture Notes

-> Computer is nothing more than a machine that takes in information and follows it to a T
+> Computer is Nothing More Than a Machine That Takes in Information and Follows it to a T